Language selection

 The vast majority of significant highway projects in the U.S. are procured by state or local governments with funding provided by the FHWA.
 Marketing efforts should be directed to local sources.
 To identify opportunities visit the FedBizOpps website.

-Highway projects executed by state or local governments receiving FHWA funding must comply with specific Buy America requirements contained in Title 23, Part 635 of the U.S. Code of Federal Regulations (23 CFR Subpart 635.410).
+Highway projects executed by state or local governments receiving FHWA funding must comply with specific Buy America requirements contained in Title 23, Part 635 of the U.S. Code of Federal Regulations (23 CFR Subpart 635.410 (PDF format)).
 The Code requires that no Federal aid construction project be authorized unless:

 Individual states must comply with this requirement unless: